aka: botulinum toxin

 What to expect?

 Your doctor will give you several tiny injections of Botox directly into the muscles of your face.
-The entire procedure takes approximately 10-30 minutes and does not require anaesthetic.
+The entire procedure takes approximately 10-30 minutes and does not require anesthetic.

 You should notice results almost instantly and improvement in your frown lines within three to seven days.